undergrad-partner-school

 Books and Supplies

-The estimated price of books and supplies for a college or university should also be taken into account as another significant financial element.
-The approximate cost of books and supplies for a full-time student of this school is $1,280.
+The estimated cost of books and supplies for a college or university should also be taken into consideration as another important expense.
+Most students have to pay about $1,280 for books and supplies during their time at University of the District of Columbia.

 Tuition $ 5,292